The Only Perfume That Matters If You Want to Smell Rich and Unbothered

 This article was originally published at an earlier date and has since been updated.

-Courtney Higgs is a Cancer sun, Libra rising beauty enthusiast with about six years of experience in the editorial space.
-She was previouslyBest Knockoff Luxury Clothing 's associate beauty editor after spending many years working on the West Coast edit team at InStyle Magazine.
+Courtney Higgs is a Cancer sun, Libra rising beauty enthusiast with six years of experience in the editorial space.
+She was previouslyBest Knockoff Luxury Clothing 's associate beauty editor after spending many years working at InStyle Magazine.
 She graduated from California State University, Northridge, with a BA in communication studies and pivoted to editorial after spending her college years working in the legal field.
 Her beauty philosophy is simple: She believes there are no wrong answers and that discovering our favorite beauty products and rituals is a journey, not a sprint.
 When she's not geeking out over products, she can be found adventuring around L.A. with her fiancé; watching reality TV with their French bulldog, Bernie Mac; or relating way too hard to astrology memes.

 -